MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes

+_1.1.8_
+- Support custom formatting for CsvDataReader DateTimeOffset, DateOnly, TimeOnly, and TimeSpan.

 _1.1.7_
 - Fix for SIMD logic when encountering a quote that would cause incorrect number of records to be identified.
 - Fix issue with final character in file being a quote.